aroberge/reeborg-world-creation/setting-up-a-custom-goal.md

 ## Important consideration

 When you design a custom goal, like we do here with the verification in the **Post** editor that the correct path has been followed,
 it is essential to prevent the students to use `done()`,  otherwise the code in the **Post** editor could be bypassed and, as long as Reeborg ends up at the desired final position, the goal would have been determined to be accomplished.

+## Custom Errors

+When using Python, you can use `ReeborgError` to signal a problem with the code as is done in this example.
+You can also use `ReeborgOK` to give a custom message when everything has been done to meet the goal you have set.
+If you are using Javascript, you must prepend `RUR.`  as in `RUR.ReeborgError`.